 I remember my very first Saturday, the payroll assistant bloke didn’t know what to do with me.
 The computer system was configured to do payroll because that what his job.
 In the end I learnt about the computer components, switching on, off, MS word and typing.
 In today’s time, it may seem a waste of time but it meant the whole word to me.
 Those you worked with had great respect for you, your work ethic and intergrity.
 This particular incident placed you in a different category altogether in their eyes.

 This is one of the many examples of the father you are.
 You have never wanted me to miss out on any opportunity in life.
 You wanted me to go and study in America but I chose to be engaged and married.

 I’m told you wanted a boy as a first born child but I came along.
 I remember you telling me that in your eyes I am the first born child you always wanted.
 You are the wind beneath my wings baba.
 Incredibly proud of all our achievements as your children like most parents, but you take it another notch.

 For example, how you broke into serious tongues when they announced my name at my graduation ceremony in September 2015.
 The whole place went quiet as a lot of people couldn’t understand what was going on .
-I did and still do understand baba.
+For nearly two minutes, the Dean of faculty gave you the chance to express how you felt, those incomprehensible uttering that cannot be understood.
+I did understand and still do understand baba.
 I fought to complete that course and secure a job.
 You knew very well the path I had walked because you walked with me in your prayers, texts messages of encouragement and hope.
 It was hard losing Bridget just as I started the year long postgraduate degree.

 Love you forever ❤